valeford-capital/developer-handbook/README.md

 - Ensure **clarity and consistency** in all code written at Valeford Capital.
 - Help new developers quickly onboard and align with our best practices.
 - Provide a living document that evolves with our team and technologies.

 ---

+## Brand Guidelines

+Refer to the **[Valeford Brand Guidelines](resources/valeford_brand_guidelines.pdf)** for design and branding standards.
+This document covers logo usage, typography, color palettes, and more.

+---